VCCE/VCC/docs/UserGuide.md

 with the following exceptions:

-The RGB to composite color conversion algorithm, Floppy disk CRC algorithm and the 32x16 font set were stole.... umm borrowed! from M.E.S.S.
+The RGB to composite color conversion algorithm, Floppy disk CRC algorithm and the 32x16 font set were borrowed from M.E.S.S.
 The MESS source was also a valuable source of technical information, without which, this emulator would not be as good as it is today.

 The "Becker Port" implementation was patched by Aaron Wolfe and David Ladd, giving "VCC 1.4.3b" the ability to communicate to the host PC